Wondering what counselling is or who it’s for? A Calgary Counselling Psychologist answers some of the common questions regarding counselling:

 Each person and each session may be different, but a counselling session always involves an opportunity to speak with an individual who is trained to assist you in exploring your concerns and in finding ways to help you make sense of it and to feel better.

-During the session, Jennifer will ask questions that will encourage you to explore the concern that brought you to the appointment – this might include a discussion of your thoughts, perceptions, and feelings.
+During the session, a psychologist will ask questions that will encourage you to explore the concern that brought you to the appointment – this might include a discussion of your thoughts, perceptions, and feelings.
 By asking these types of questions, you can gain a better understanding of your concern and determine ways in which you might find some relief.
 You will be encouraged to share only what you feel comfortable sharing, and your comfort level will be very important in determining what is talked about.

 During the session, we will also discuss strategies that might help.
 These strategies come in many different forms, but the basis for each strategy is well supported in the research in the area of your concern.